George Sebastian Silzer

 George Sebastian Silzer (April 14, 1870 – October 16, 1940) was an American attorney, jurist, and Democratic Party politician who served as the 38th Governor of New Jersey from 1923 to 1926.

-Biography
+Early life

-George Sebastian Silzer was born on April 14, 1870 to Christina (née Zimmerman) and Theodore C. Silzer, a bar proprietor, in New Brunswick, New Jersey.
+Silzer was born on April 14, 1870, to Christina (née Zimmerman) and Theodore C. Silzer, a bar proprietor, in New Brunswick, New Jersey.

 He attended local public grammar and high schools before reading law in the offices of J. Kearny Rice.
 He was admitted to the bar in 1892 and opened his own office in New Brunswick, which because increasingly successful until he became a state judge in 1914.

 Early political and judicial career

 Silzer was a member of the New Brunswick board of aldermen from 1892 to 1896.
 For ten years, he was the chair of the Middlesex County Democratic Party.

 In 1906, Silzer was elected to represent Middlesex in the New Jersey Senate, aided by the Bishops' Liquor Law.
 He was re-elected to a second three-year term in 1909.

 In the Senate, Silzer was a leading member of the progressive faction.
 In 1910, Silzer campaigned for governor on a progressive, anti-machine platform and drew 210 votes at the state convention, but finished a distant third behind nominee Woodrow Wilson, who won the general election.
 Although Democrats were the minority party during his entire tenure in the Senate, Silzer led the passage of several measures during the Wilson administration, including a workmen's compensation law.
 He was one of Wilson's leading legislative allies.

 In 1912, Wilson appointed Silzer to be Middlesex County prosecutor, and he resigned from the Senate.
 He served as prosecutor for two years until Governor James F. Fielder appointed him to the circuit court.